camarman/GTRPy/equations.md

 # Equations

-This is the list of the all used equations in the program.
-You can easily compare the written equations with the code in the `objects` directory.
+This is the list of the all equations used in the program.
+Now, you can easily compare the written equations with the code (under the `objects` directory).

+> Fields will be added soon!

 ## Metric Tensor